wp-plugins/wp-classified/README.txt

 Changes 1.2.0-e - August 10/2008

 User Side
-- implement the conformaion code (captcha)
+- implement the conformation code (captcha)
 - added sent to his friend's button
 - added language file (The work is Not Finished!)
 - users can send an Ad to a friend.